What Is Healthy Fat?

 - Using extra virgin olive oil for cooking

 - Try using avocado on toast/sandwiches in place of butter

 - Eating fish and seafood, particularly oily fish like salmon at least twice a week

 - Snacking on nuts, or adding them to your salads and stir fries or using them in butter form (like peanut/almond butters or tahini)

-Look for a recipe?
+Look for a recipe with healthy fat?